dolph/recipes/beef-stroganoff.md

 - 1/4 cup dry white wine

-Bring to a boil, and reduce to a simmer:
+Bring to a boil, and reduce to a simmer until egg noodles are tender and beef is cooked through:

 - 4 cups beef stock
 - 2 tablespoons Worcestershire sauce
 - 1 tablespoon Dijon mustard
+- Browned beef
 - 8 ounces egg noodles

 Stir in and heat through: